-Certified Faculty
+Qualified Faculty

-Our instructors are highly trained and certified for online teaching.
+Our instructors are highly trained for online teaching.
 They use standardized syllabi to ensure that programs are consistent.
-Faculty is readily available by phone or email to answer questions and provide direction.
+Instructors are readily available by phone or email to answer questions and provide direction.

 Online Support Services

 Rasmussen College Online offers a host of support services to help you succeed in learning online.